Beat (Eating Disorders)

 Beat is the UK's eating disorder charity.
-We exist to end the pain and suffering caused by eating disorders.
+They exist to end the pain and suffering caused by eating disorders.

 Glossary of Eating Disorder Terms

 This role relates to the Mental Health Act 1983.
 If someone needs compulsory treatment, they will be involved in that decision.
 They act in the best interests of the patient and ensure that they understand their rights and are treated with dignity.

 Cognitive Analytic Therapy (CAT)

 Cognitive analytic therapy is a kind of therapy that can be recommended for the treatment of anorexia.
 It looks at past events that may explain the unhealthy thoughts that cause your anorexia, and helps you to recognise and find ways to break the unhealthy patterns.

 Cognitive behavioural therapy helps you to deal with problems by breaking them down into smaller parts.
 It focuses on current problems and how to change negative thought patterns to develop healthy ways of coping with them.
 This therapy is often recommended as part of the treatment for all kinds of eating disorders.
 It can be adapted to the needs of people with particular illnesses, such as bulimia (CBT-BN) or binge eating disorder (CBT-BED).